-Meditation, which can be practiced in many different forms, has been used for thousands of years to benefit the mind, body and soul.
-Now there is a growing body of medical research proving that meditation not only modifies brain function, it can actually change the way we experience physical pain.
+Meditation, which can be practiced in many different forms, has been used for thousands of years to benefit the mind, body, and soul.
+Medical research proves that meditation not only modifies brain function but can also actually change the way we experience physical pain.

 A study reported in the Journal of Neuroscience showed that patients who had received only a little more than 60 minutes of meditation training were able to dramatically reduce their experience of pain.
 Patients experienced a reduction in “pain intensity” of about 40 percent and a reduction in “pain unpleasantness” of 57 percent.
 According to the lead author of the study, Fadel Zeidan, “Meditation produced a greater reduction in pain than even morphine or other pain-relieving drugs, which typically reduce pain ratings by about 25 percent.”